lvbernal/lvbernal.github.io/index.md

     <br/><br/>
 </center>

 Hi!
 I am __Leonardo__.
-I create __mobile applications and ecosystems__ since 2008.
+I build software since 2008.

 [Here you can find some apps I have developed](/apps), in fields such as mHealth, Telecommunications and B2B.
 I am from Cali, Colombia, love to learn, work remotely and co-organize the [CaliSharp](https://www.meetup.com/CaliSharpCO/) meetup.
 Here is my [Blog](https://blog.lvbernal.com/) (in spanish) and my [LinkedIn profile](https://www.linkedin.com/in/lvbernal/).
 You can find me as lvbernal almost everywhere online.

-If you want to contact me, just send me a message via LinkedIn or Twitter.
+If you want to contact me, send me a message via LinkedIn or Twitter.